Attorneys for Internal Bleeding or Organ Failure from a Construction Accident

 An organ can become so damaged through the impact of the crash or from a foreign object penetrating the body that the organ can no longer function properly.
 If the injured person does not receive immediate medical care, their body will systematically shut down, and they will pass away.

 Even after receiving prompt medical treatment that most likely will include surgery, the injured person will be left with a long road to recovery.
 When organs are severely damaged, they may never fully recover.
 Organ failure requires intensive medical treatment.
 The victim will likely be in ICU for a while.
 And the ordeal may cause the victim to suffer a debilitating condition for the rest of their lives.
 It can prevent them from working and reduce the quality of life they once enjoyed.

 Contact Us for Help After a Construction Accident

-When you’ve been injured while working on a construction site, whether as an employee who is eligible for workers’ compensation benefits or as a person who was injured through the negligence of another person or company, you’ll be left with a long road of healing from your accident-related injuries.
-You might have to contend with ongoing therapy and treatment for the accidental injuries that may result in chronic and perhaps disabling conditions.
+When you’ve been injured while working on a construction site, whether as an employee eligible for workers’ compensation benefits or as a person injured through the negligence of another person or company, you’ll be left with a long road of healing from your accident-related injuries.
+You might have to contend with ongoing therapy and treatment for accidental injuries that may result in chronic and perhaps disabling conditions.
 You need the help of an experienced attorney to pursue the compensation you deserve.

 At Hach & Rose, LLP, our lawyers have more than 100 years of collective experience dealing with people who have suffered internal bleeding, organ failure, and other horrific injuries from construction accidents.
 To schedule a free consultation concerning your situation and to learn more about what compensation you could hope to recover, call us at (212) 779-0057 or reach us through our contact form.
 You’ll get a free and confidential case review where we’ll advise you of your best legal options.